niedzielski/whois-local/readme.md

    - com domains alone is about 4.8 gigabytes.

 2. Download the zone file and move it to zones/.
-   - I had to use Firefox for the download.
+   - I had to copy the network request as a curl command.

 3. Fill out words.json with some candidates to mishmash.